Legal transcription is an excellent way to earn money as a freelancer or as an…

 The right training can set you on the path to have as much transcription work as you want or need.

-You can find transcription training videos on Udemy as well as SkillShare.
 For in-depth, professional transcription training, the best and most popular course by far is Transcribe Anywhere.
+With Transcribe Anywhere you’ll get comprehensive transcription training in general transcription training and/or legal transcription training.

 Working for private clients – whether they are corporations, small businesses or individuals – is usually higher paying than working for one of the many transcription services out there.